-Looking for dog seat belts, harnesses, or crates for car travel can be overwhelming – to put it mildly!
+Looking for crash tested dog car seats, harnesses, dog seat belts, or crates for car travel can be overwhelming – to put it mildly!
 Dog car restraint manufacturers tout their products as “crash tested,” but a fair number don’t mention that the product failed the test!

 Finding reliable dog safety restraints took some detective work.